KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

 We highlight that when the save button is selected, a pop up shows asking you to fill in the details, split in three tabs:

--  **Generic**, in this tab you set basic information for your dataset like its **Label**, **Name**, **Description** and **Scope**.
+-  **Details**, in this tab you set basic information for your dataset like its **Label**, **Name**, **Description**, **Catgory** and **Scope**.
--  **Persistence**, you have the chance to persist your dataset, i.e., to write it on the default database.
+-  **Persistence**, you can persist your dataset, i.e., to write it on the default database.
 Making a dataset persistent may be useful in case dataset calculation takes a considerable amount of time.
 Instead of recalculating the dataset each time the documents using it are executed, the dataset is calculated once and then retrieved from a table to improve performance.
-You can also decide to schedule the persistence operation: this means that the data stored will be update according to the frequency defined in the **scheduling** options.
+You can also decide to schedule the persistence operation: this means that the data stored will be updated according to the frequency defined in the **scheduling** options.

-Choose your scheduling option and save the dataset.
-Now the table where your data are stored will be persisted according to the settings provided.

--  **Metadata** It recaps the metadata associated to the fields involved in your query.
+-  **Metadata**, contains the metadata associated to the fields involved in your query.

 .. figure:: media/saveQbeDS_8.1.png